-As mentioned previously, the econometric model in Equation (2) assumes a common mean reversion for all individuals in both the pre- and post-alert filing time periods.
-If there is substantial heterogeneity in mean reversion across individuals, imposing a common mean reversion across individuals may mask the true effect of fraud on individuals.
-Because of the granular nature of our data, we have a long-time series for each individual in our sample, which can allow for panels to have their own individual time trends.
+As mentioned previously, the econometric model in Equation (2) assumes a common mean reversion for all individuals in both the pre- and postalert filing time periods.
+If there is substantial heterogeneity in mean reversion across individuals, imposing a common mean reversion across individuals may mask the true effect of severe identity theft on individuals.
+Because of the granular nature of our data, we have a long time series for each individual in our sample, which can allow for panels to have their own individual time trends.

-To distinguish the effect of mean reversion from that of fraud, we specify a model similar to that of Musto (2004):
+To distinguish the effect of mean reversion from that of severe identity theft, we specify a model similar to that in Musto (2004):

-$$Y{it} = \beta_0 + \delta_i + \delta_i \times t + \delta_i \times t^2 + \beta_1 D{it} + \alpha_t + \varepsilon{it}, \tag{3}$$ where $\delta_i$ is an individual fixed effect to be estimated and $\delta_i \times t + \delta_i \times t^2$ is an individual-level quadratic time trend.
-The variable of interest in this specification is $D{it}$ , an indicator variable equal to 1 when individual i has an extended fraud alert filed at time t.
-This variable captures the difference in a variable of interest between the times before and after filing an extended fraud alert.
+$$Y{it} = \beta_0 + \delta_i + \delta_i \times t + \delta_i \times t^2 + \beta_1 D{it} + \alpha_t + \varepsilon{it}, \qquad (3)$$ where δ_i is an individual fixed effect to be estimated and $\delta_i \times t + \delta_i \times t^2$ is an individual-level quadratic time trend.20 The variable of interest in this specification is D{it} , an indicator variable equal to 1 when individual i has an extended fraud alert filed at time t.
+This variable captures the difference in a variable of interest between the times before and after severe identity theft.
 By specifying an individual quadratic time trend for each consumer, we can more precisely separate the effect of mean reversion from the effect of the extended fraud alert.

 We present results of this analysis with the specification in Equation (3) for all our variables of interest in Appendix Table A1.
 In most cases, the estimates are quantitatively similar to those previously reported and highly statistically significant.
-After controlling for individual fixed effects and individual mean reversion, we find that post-theft identity theft victims gain 14 points in Risk Scores, 1 percent of them reverse address changes, and they have more card balances in good standing and lower incidence of third-party collection and major derogatory events.
-Reported $R^2$ is high because the estimated individual effects, along with the individual quadratic time trends, account for a significant portion of the variation in these credit variables.
+After controlling for individual fixed effects and individual mean reversion, we find that severe identity theft victims gain 14 points in Risk Scores, experience 1 percent of reverse address changes, have more card balances in good standing, and have a lower incidence of third-party collection and major derogatory events postfraud.
+Reported R^2 is high because the estimated individual effects, along with the individual quadratic time trends, account for a significant portion of the variation in these credit variables.